Welcome to today's edition of the Rush 24-7 podcast.

 Are those statements that you're concerned about?

-And Harry Reid did more in two hours than that Intelligence Committee has done in two years.
+And Harry Reid did more in two hours than that intelligence committee has done in two years.

-And the American people are going to get this uh information, and it's important that they get this information about how intelligence was misused because of the current situation.
+And the American people are going to get this information, and it's important that they get this information about how intelligence was misused because of the current situation.

 All right.

-Uh he acts like he didn't even know it.
+He acts like he didn't even know it.

 They were statements that came from John Kerry, Kennedy's chosen presidential candidate last year.